 What does net zero emissions mean?

 ‘Net zero emissions’ refers to achieving an overall balance between greenhouse gas emissions produced and greenhouse gas emissions taken out of the atmosphere.
-Think of it like a set of scales: producing greenhouse gas emissions tips the scales, and we want to get those scales back into balance with no new greenhouse gas being added to the atmosphere in any given year.
-Eventually, we will probably need to tip them the other way to repair past harm.
-Once we stop emitting greenhouse gases from fossil fuels, we still need to deal with all the emissions we’ve already pumped into the atmosphere over the years.
-That’s the difference between zero and net zero.
+Think of it like a set of scales: producing greenhouse gas emissions tips the scales, and we want to get those scales back into balance, which means no more greenhouse gas can be added to the atmosphere in any given year than is taken out.

-However, to meet the goal of net zero, new emissions of greenhouse gas must be as low as possible.
+However, to avoid a climate catastrophe, new emissions of greenhouse gas must be as low as possible.
+In other words, we need to get as close as possible to a real zero and only rely on offsetting when it is absolutely necessary.
 This means that we need to rapidly phase out fossil fuels – coal, oil and gas – and transition to renewable energy.

 Why is net zero emissions important?